diskoverdata/diskover-docs/source_files/search_syntax.md

 <p id="search_single_word"></p>

-#### The Logic Behind Searching on a Single Word
+#### Understanding the Basics of Manual Queries | Isolated Characters

-When typing a single word in the search bar, Diskover will look for that **isolated word**.
-In order to "split" and find isolated words, Diskover/Elasticsearch uses **tokenizers** like **space, underscore, hyphen, forward slash, period, other punctuation, as well as upper cases** (aka CamelCase) to make sense of how a file name is construed.
+When typing a word, a number, or a combination of both in the search bar, Diskover will look for those **isolated characters**.
+In order to "split" and find isolated characters, Diskover/Elasticsearch uses **isolators** like **spaces, underscores, hyphens, forward slashes, period, other punctuation, as well as upper cases** (aka CamelCase) to make sense of how a file name is construed.

+Of course, there are ways to find characters that are not isolated using [wild cards](#wildcards).

+##### Examples with Letters
 For example, if you launch a query with the word **eyes** and the following are your file names:

 - **for_your_eyes_only.mov** > Diskover will find that file because that word is isolated between underscores.